Kootenay National Park, British Columbia Offers Great Vistas, Hiking & History

 Kootenay National Park offers a number of frontcountry and backcountry camping options.
 The Redstreak Campground near Radium is the largest and accepts reservations, but first-come first-served camping is also available at Marble Canyon and McLead Meadows during the summer months.
 For backcountry excursions, plan a multi-day hike along the 55-kilometre Rockwall Trail – just make sure to make your reservations in advance for this classic Rocky Mountain trek.

-Add your BC camping and travel photos to #campinbc
+Share your BC camping and travel photos using hashtag #campinbc

 - Exploring Four of the Best RV Parks in the South Okanagan, British Columbia